 One of the popular tourist sites in the region is Jungfraujoch, billed as the “Top of Europe.”
 It is the highest train station in Europe.
 On a clear day, you will have incredible views, lots of snow, a fun ice cave, and more.
 It is fun to do once, but not nearly as fun on repeat trips.
 This time around, my parents and James were interested in going up, but Jeremy, John, and I were more interested in hiking.
 Even with the Jungfrau Travel Pass, it requires an extra surcharge (though James was free, given his type of pass).

-Our favorite activity here is hiking.
-You can pick up a hiking map and other brochures at any of the Jungfrau Region train stations.
+Our favorite activity in the Jungfrau region is hiking.
+You can pick up a hiking map and other brochures at any of the local train stations.
 Note that all of the times are based on actual times that the local senior citizens can do the hike, so if you are a 20-year old athlete, you should be able to do it a bit faster.
 On the other hand, if you are a 40-50 year old American that spends most of your time getting places via car, odds are that you will be a bit closer to the posted times.

 Make sure that you always check the signs at the train stations to see whether the trail you want to go on is open.
 If there is an avalanche warning, rock slide, slippery ice that will take you off the edge of a cliff, or some other problem, you do not want to be on a closed trail.
 We have witnessed an avalanche across the valley, so take the signs seriously.